-Over the past seven years, Petaluma Bounty has developed innovative programs and initiatives including a food CSA subscription, farm stand in a local health care center, educational visits, nutrition education program, partnerships with other local organizations, and much more.
+Over the years, Petaluma Bounty has developed innovative programs and initiatives including a food CSA subscription, farm stand in a local health care center, educational visits, nutrition education program, partnerships with other local organizations, and much more.
 Be a part of this growing community farm and experience for yourself what it means to help create a sustainable, local food system.
 Opportunities to gain valuable management and coordination experience and develop sustainable agriculture skills are available in the following areas:

 - Farm Production